BAA USA: New York and final years

 In 2000, as part of a long-running dispute between the Port Authority of New York and New Jersey and New York City, the Mayor of New York City Rudy Giuliani threatened to award BAA USA the management contracts for John F. Kennedy International Airport and LaGuardia Airport with the intended view that BAA USA would eventually buy the airports.
 Giuliani eventually did award the contracts to BAA USA.
 In response, the Port Authority cancelled BAA USA's contract with Newark, which Mayor Giuliani accused of being a "vindictive" move.
 In 2001, BAA USA's contract with Harrisburg Airport was terminated by the Susquehanna Area Regional Airport Authority due to failing to provide workers' compensation and failing to meet promised targets.
 BAA USA sued over this and despite an injunction being denied, it was settled out of court with BAA USA being given $650,000 in compensation.
 All BAA USA employees at Harrisburg were retained except for the director.
 The plans to take over the New York airports also fell through after Giuliani's successor as Mayor, Michael Bloomberg signed an extension to the Port Authority's lease.

 In 2005, they ran Baltimore/Washington International Airport after winning the contract to run the concessions.
 In 2008, BAA USA won the concessions contract for Cleveland Airport under their AirMall brand.
-However, later in 2008, BAA had announced a plan to sell off "non-core assets" following a British Competition Commission ruling that BAA had to sell some of their British airports.
+However, later in the year, BAA had announced a plan to sell off "non-core assets" following a British Competition Commission ruling that BAA had to sell some of their British airports.
 By 2010, it was announced that BAA USA had been sold for $50 million to Prospect Capital Corporation who announced they would rename BAA USA to AirMall USA.